Pet Health Certificates in Dedham, MA

 Pet Health Certificates for Travel in Dedham, MA

 Planning to travel with your pet?
-Whether you’re flying domestically, crossing state lines, or traveling internationally, a valid health certificate issued by an accredited veterinarian is typically required by airlines and government agencies.
-At Castlerock Veterinary Hospital in Dedham, MA, we issue USDA-accredited health certificates for dogs and cats traveling by air or across borders.
+Whether you’re flying domestically, crossing state lines, or traveling internationally, a valid health certificate issued by an accredited veterinarian is often required by airlines and government agencies.
+At Castlerock Veterinary Hospital in Dedham, MA, we provide health certificates for dogs and cats traveling throughout the continental United States and Hawaii.
+Hawaii may have additional requirements, such as rabies vaccine titers prior to travel.
 Call (781) 329-5333 to schedule your pet’s travel health exam in advance of your departure.

 Request an Appointment